 Tourists must first enter Akagera national park because Lake Ihema is situated there.
-Akagera National Park is along the border with Tanzania, in the eastern corner of Rwanda, where you'll find Akagera National Park.
+Akagera National Park is along the border with Tanzania, in the eastern corner of Rwanda.

 Tracking the big five at the Akagera National park

-Akagera National Park presents the big five animals as the only savannah National Park in Rwanda.
-It boasts of having viewed all five of the big five during the magical game drives.
-Akagera National Park's big five include the leopard, buffalo, lion, elephant, and rhino.
+Akagera National Park presents the Big Five as the only savannah national park in Rwanda.
+It boasts of having viewed all five of the "big five" during the magical game drives.
+Akagera National Park's "big five" include the leopard, buffalo, lion, elephant, and rhino.
 If you're interested in visiting Akagera National Park to spot all five of the big five animals, don’t hesitate.
 You'll have the most exciting adventure in Africa thanks to the Akagera National Park's size, which will make it easier for you to see each animal species in the least amount of time possible.

-Akagera national park also has the Humure refugee village that teaches travelers about a number of cultural values in Rwanda, including their traditional dress code, food, and all the interesting cultural attributes.
+Akagera national park also has the Humure refugee village, which teaches travelers about a number of cultural values in Rwanda, including their traditional dress code, food, and other interesting cultural attributes.
 You can also engage in cultural encounters in the Inema crafts village and the Humure refugee village, where tourists can spot the culture of Rwanda explained through the beautiful art pieces.
 One of the Rwanda tour packages that will guarantee you have a great time in the country is visiting Akagera National Park, but among the activities and attractions that can be found there, one to highlight is Lake Ihema, which will provide amazing experiences in the park.

-Lake Ihema receives its water from a river tributary of the Akagera River, which also supplies water to other small lakes within the park, and is located in the southern sector of the Akagera National Park.
+Lake Ihema receives its water from a river tributary of the Akagera River, which also supplies water to other small lakes within the park.
+It is located in the southern sector of the Akagera National Park.
 It is obvious that Lake Ihema is the largest lake in the park out of all the others.

 Tourists should engage in a number of the activities listed below while visiting Akagera National Park in order to view Lake Ihema, but you can also engage in a number of activities in other parts of the park for an unforgettable experience.

-Ihema attracts a variety of water birds and other bird species such as flycatchers, sunbirds, Cardinal Woodpecker and weavers, African Harrier hawk, White Tailed Blue Monard, grey-crowned cranes, herons, egrets, cardinal woodpecker, slender-billed ball fetch, leveling cuckoo, weavers, and leveling cuckoo.
+Ihema attracts a variety of waterbirds and other bird species, such as flycatchers, sunbirds, the Cardinal Woodpecker, weavers, the African Harrier Hawk, the White-Tailed Blue Monard, grey-crowned cranes, herons, egrets, the cardinal woodpecker, the slender-billed ball fetch, the weavers, and the leveling cuckoo.

 Sport fishing is one of the interesting activities that can be done in the park on Lake Ihema, among other things.
 A sport fishing license is required for anyone interested in participating in sport fishing in Akagera National Park.
 Because the park places a greater emphasis on conservation, the activity involves catch and release, and only mature fish—not young ones—may be taken.
 However, as a way to thank visitors who participate in the activity, one fish is given to them to keep among the fish taken.